wduquette/advent/README.md

 ## To Do

-* View structs should include tags.
+* Consider giving Scenery a different view than Thing.
+* Consider giving Room a scenery Inventory
+* Add Thing helper
+  * Then update get and drop commands.
 * Add VarComponent (containing a HashSet<Var>).
 * Replace current world.vars with the entity properties.
-* Add Thing helper
-  * Then update get and drop commands.
 * Add dictionary: preferred words with synonyms.
 * Convert input from user's words to preferred words before pattern matching.